l8smartlight/L8-javascript-SDK/README.md

 ## SLCP Class (slcp.class-1.0.js)

-This is main SDK class, which exports the methods needed to communicate to the L8 and to parse the data received from it.
+This is the main SDK class, which exports the methods needed to communicate to the L8 and to parse the data received from it.

 ## Usage